-In this paper, we describe a new method for dimensionality reduction that occupies a middle ground between the moment-based and information-theoretic approaches.
+In this article, we describe a new method for dimensionality reduction that occupies a middle ground between the moment-based and information-theoretic approaches.
 Specifically, we maximize information based only on the first and second moments of the spike-triggered stimulus ensemble.
-This approach provides a unifying information-theoretic framework for STA/STC analysis but remains computationally tractable, even in feature spaces of relatively high dimensionality.
-The method is sensitive to interactions between the STA and STC components, and provides an implicit or "default" model of the nonlinear function mapping the feature space to the neural response.
-We demonstrate the method on simulated data from a Hodgkin-Huxley model neuron, as well as physiological data from a macaque V1 neuron and a macaque retinal ganglion cell.
+This approach provides a unifying informationtheoretic framework for STA/STC analysis but remains computationally tractable even in feature spaces of relatively high dimensionality.
+The method is sensitive to interactions between the STA and STC components and provides an implicit or "default" model of the nonlinear function mapping the feature space to the neural response.
+We demonstrate the method on simulated data from a Hodgkin-Huxley (HH) model neuron, as well as physiological data from a macaque V1 neuron and a macaque retinal ganglion cell (RGC).
 Finally, we show an application of the framework for estimating a model with space-time separable components, which cannot be easily achieved with other estimators.

-Spike-triggered Analysis
+Spike-triggered analysis

 Figure 1 shows the elements of a typical white noise experiment and illustrates how dimensionality reduction can be understood as a tool for fitting a neural encoding model.
-Figure 1A depicts a discrete Gaussian white noise stimulus (flickering bars), and 1B shows a two-dimensional representation of this stimulus (space vs. time), along with the simulated neural response.
-The first step of the analysis involves identifying the "spike-triggered stimulus ensemble", the collection of stimuli associated with spikes.
-We assume that each spike is causally associated a "chunk" of the space-time stimulus, and that spikes are generated according to a Poisson process in which the instantaneous spike rate is governed entirely by the preceding stimulus chunk, independent of the times of previous spikes.
+Figure 1A depicts a discrete Gaussian white noise stimulus (flickering bars), and Figure 1B shows a 2D representation of this stimulus (space vs. time), along with the simulated neural response.
+The first step of the analysis involves identifying the "spike-triggered stimulus ensemble," the collection of stimuli associated with spikes.
+We assume that each spike is causally associated with a "chunk" of the space-time stimulus and that spikes are generated according to a Poisson process whose rate is governed entirely by the preceding stimulus chunk, independent of the times of previous spikes.

-In general, methods for dimensionality reduction of neural models proceed by looking for a linear subspace that best captures the statistical differences between the spike-triggered ensemble and the "raw" stimulus ensemble, i.e. the collection of all stimulus vectors (de Ruyter van Steveninck & Bialek, 1988; Bialek et al., 1991; Simoncelli, Paninski, Pillow, & Schwartz, 2004; Bialek & de Ruyter van Steveninck, 2005).
-Fig. 1C shows an example where we have reduced the stimulus to a one-dimensional subspace by linear projection (i.e. by filtering the stimulus with a single linear filter).
-Within this subspace, the mean of the STE is significantly higher and its variance is significantly lower that of the raw stimulus
+In general, methods for dimensionality reduction of neural models proceed by looking for a linear subspace that best captures the statistical differences between the spiketriggered ensemble and the "raw" stimulus ensemble, the collection of all stimulus vectors (Bialek & de Ruyter van Steveninck, 2005; Bialek et al., 1991; de Ruyter van Steveninck & Bialek, 1988; Simoncelli, Paninski, Pillow, & Schwartz, 2004).
+Figure 1C shows an example where we have reduced the stimulus to a 1D subspace by linear projection (i.e., by filtering the stimulus with a single linear filter).
+Within this subspace, the mean of the STE is significantly higher and its variance is significantly lower than that of the raw stimulus ensemble.
+These differences indicate that position along this axis in stimulus space (i.e., the response of this linear filter) carries information about the probability that the neuron will spike.